BadgerV/Link-safe/README.md

 ## 🎉 About.

-[Linkvault](https://linkvault.com.ng) simplifies Algorand wallet creation with a one-click solution, Providing Non Custodial algorand wallets via a simple link or QR.
-Including Algorand Standard Asset Integration, making it perfect to share with family and friends that do not necessarily use crypto prior and removes the complexity of Secret Phrases.
-[Linkvault's SDK](https://www.npmjs.com/package/safe-vault) empowers developers to unlock Algorand's potential, making it a hub for innovation.
+[linksafe](https://linksafe.com.ng) simplifies Algorand wallet creation with a one-click solution, Providing Non Custodial algorand wallets via a simple link or QR.
+Including Algorand Standard Asset Integration, making it perfect to share with family and friends that do not necessarily use crypto prior and removes the complexity of Secret Phrases. [linksafe's SDK](https://www.npmjs.com/package/safe-vault) empowers developers to unlock Algorand's potential, making it a hub for innovation.

 To onboard more users across Africa, we need to look at building products in crypto that help users make payment for essential services with crypto.

-[remitsafe](https://remitsafe.com) erases fees and expands global accessibility. remitsafe covers remittances and payment of over 17,000 bill payments seamlessly, merging traditional finance with crypto and using the Linkvault sdk to process its USDC payment for services.
+[remitsafe](https://remitsafe.com) erases fees and expands global accessibility. remitsafe covers remittances and payment of over 17,000 bill payments seamlessly, merging traditional finance with crypto and using the linksafe sdk to process its USDC payment for services.

 ## 💫 Problem Description.